-This learning initiative will bring two-fold value to the participants: a frame of reference for understanding how learning works, and what facilitation of cooperative learning involves.
-It will also provide technical knowledge on ERPs, including understanding of what is a structural reform and how it should be integrated into the overall fiscal frameworks of the countries.
+This learning initiative brought two-fold value to the participants: a frame of reference for understanding how learning works, and what facilitation of cooperative learning involves.
+It also provided technical knowledge on ERPs, including understanding of what is a structural reform and how it should be integrated into the overall fiscal frameworks of the countries.

-The aim is to strengthen the capacities of leading experts in Western Balkans and Turkey and involve them as co-facilitators and co-lecturers in the delivery of FISR learning initiatives.
-We will connect them in a Network of Regional Experts (NRE) that will have a significant role in the implementation of the Action.
+The aim was to strengthen the capacities of leading experts in Western Balkans and Turkey and involve them as co-facilitators and co-lecturers in the delivery of FISR learning initiatives.
+We connected them in a Network of Regional Experts (NRE) that will have a significant role in the implementation of the Action.

 The mission of the NRE is to bring forward the current expertise present at the beneficiary countries and utilize it in the learning approach of the project.
 The NRE will support capturing existing knowledge in line ministries and ministries of finances, packaging it in form of presentations and case studies, and sharing it at FISR learning events as well as on the Line Ministries Portal (LMS).

-The learning initiative will bring together selected representatives from ministries of finance and line ministries from the Western Balkans and Turkey.
-The workshop will be delivered in English, translation will not be provided.
-It will be highly participatory; participants will be encouraged to share their experiences and country practices.
+The learning initiative brought together selected representatives from ministries of finance and line ministries from the Western Balkans and Turkey.
+The workshop was delivered in English, translation was not provided.
+It was highly participatory; participants were encouraged to share their experiences and country practices.

-No fee will be charged for officials working in the public sector.
-Flights, transfers and accommodation in Slovenia, and meals during the event will be funded for up to 3 officials per beneficiary country (Western Balkans and Turkey).
-Applications of additional self-funded candidates from South East Europe (and beyond) will be considered, as far as space permits.
+No fee was charged for officials working in the public sector.
+Flights, transfers and accommodation in Slovenia, and meals during the event was funded for up to 3 officials per beneficiary country (Western Balkans and Turkey).

 Mojmir Mrak is a Jean Monnet professor at the Faculty of Economics, University of Ljubljana, Slovenia.
 He has more than 20 years of experience in designing and implementing the Slovenian government’s policy in international finance and EU accession.
 At the CEF, Mr. Mrak lectures and delivers workshops on Instruments for Pre-Accession Assistance.
 He also facilitated discussions on the inclusion of structural reforms and policy coordination of medium-term fiscal and economic planning for the CEF’s Building Capacities in Policy Design and Implementation (BCPDI) program.
 Within the BCPDI, he was an advisor for the EU funded Strategic Planning and Budgeting project; for the Fiscal Impact Assessment of Structural Reforms project, he chaired a working group and co-edited the project’s final publication.